Skip to content

 The Bottom Line

-Kapwing provides the best combination of accuracy and features for most creators.
-VEED excels at trendy, eye-catching styles for social media.
-YouTube's free auto-captions work well for basic needs.
-For professional broadcast or accuracy-critical content, consider Rev's human-reviewed service.
+Kapwing ($16/mo Pro) provides the best combination of accuracy, styling, and editing tools for most creators.
+VEED ($18-30/mo) excels at trendy animated captions that drive social media engagement.
+YouTube's free auto-captions work surprisingly well for basic needs.
+For professional broadcast or accuracy-critical content, combine AI generation with human review using Rev ($1.50/min).

 Frequently Asked Questions